Caconoutt/atriumdb/sdk/atriumdb_dashboard/docs/s3_cohort_timeseries.md

 - `measure` — the signal to analyse (`MeasureIdentifier`). **Reused unchanged.**
 - `observation_window` — fixed window length in epoch ns, anchored at each admission (e.g. 24 h).
 See the [all_time decision](#52--observation-window-fixed-only-for-v1).
 - **`interval_ns`** *(new)* — bucket width in epoch ns (e.g. 5 min = `300_000_000_000`).
 The window is chopped into consecutive intervals of this width.
-- `availability_threshold` — minimum covered fraction, applied **per interval, and only per interval**.
+- `availability_threshold` — minimum covered fraction, applied **per interval, and only per interval**. **Required, with no default** ([3.2](#32-new-request-model)).
 Unlike S2, S3 has **no window-level availability gate**: an entry is never dropped for being sparse across the observation window as a whole.
 It enters bucketing as long as it resolves a patient and a window, and its availability is then judged independently in each interval.
 A visit with data in only 3 of 288 intervals therefore appears in `patient_results` for those 3 and in `exclusions` for the other 285 — it is not excluded at the entry level.
 - `value_range` — optional signal bounds (`ValueRangeMap`), same semantics as S2: out-of-range samples are treated as absent and reduce availability. **Reused unchanged**, applied per interval.

 **Interval convention:** interval `i` covers `[admission_ns + i·interval_ns, admission_ns + (i+1)·interval_ns)`, for `i` in `0 … (observation_window / interval_ns) − 1`.
 So interval `0` is the first 5 min of the stay, interval `1` the next 5 min, and so on — offsets from admission, identical across all patients in a cohort (which is what makes them plottable on one shared x-axis).